geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 That's good.
 Leading stuff is nice.
 I also just pushed into my library.

 ##### **Chenyu** [[00:19:23](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1163)]
-So my library and, and yeah, like Noel or思 separate your own libraries here as well.
+So my library and, and yeah, like Noel or separate your own libraries here as well.
 And like, and they're saying like 30 50 or so in the mainstream or like like 15,000 or something like that.
 But yeah, just, just adding this to the script.
 So I don't know what's happening.
 We will take a look.

 ##### **Chenyu** [[00:20:04](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1204)]
 I see.
 OK.